merledu/common_peripheral_vips/README.md

 In above command `100` means 100 constraint random test will be generated.

-Note can observe the test results in `test_result.txt` file
+Note you can observe the test results in `test_result.txt` file

 ## OR